Víc než jen strašidelné filmy: Jak rozumět hororu

 Obsah

-Offering both conceptual and practical components, “(More than) Scary Movies” aims to develop student understandings of horror cinema so they can better explore this format in their creative practice.
-The conceptual component of the course consists of a series of historically- and theoretically-focused seminars that challenge the notion that horror is a dumb, sensational, marginal, reactionary format aimed mainly at young men.
-These will focus on Art Horror like The Shining (1980), Progressive Horror like American Psycho (2001), Children’s Horror like It: Chapter One (2017), and Female-Oriented Horror like Black Christmas (2019).
-The practical component of the course consists of a series of workshops drawing on ideas introduced in these seminars, in which students will develop their own horror concept before presenting it at the end of the course.
-Together these two complementary components shall enrich student appreciation of the industrial, social, and especially the textual dimensions of one of the most important historically formats in global audiovisual culture.
+“(More than) Scary Movies” aims to develop student understandings of horror cinema so they can better explore this format in their creative practice.
+The course consists of six historically- and theoretically-focused seminars that challenge the notion that horror is a dumb, conservative, sadistic format aimed mainly at young men.
+It does so by focusing instead on Art Horror like A Ghost Story (2017), Progressive Horror like American Psycho (2001), Quirky Horror like Carrie (1976), Children’s Horror like It: Chapter One (2017), and Girl Horror like Scream (1996).
+Students will explore these topics in their own horror movie concept, which they will pitch in a short video at the end of the course.
+In so doing, the course seeks to enrich students’ appreciation of the industrial, social, and especially the textual dimensions of one of the most historically important of all media genres.

-Please Note: To be as inclusive as possible, this course will not feature screenings of extreme or ultra-violent horror.
+Please Note: To be as inclusive as possible, this course will not include screenings of extreme or ultra-violent horror.
 Such films may, however, be discussed in passing on the course.

 Course Moodle Site (for all Slides, Readings, and Screenings): https://moodle.amu.cz/course/view.php?id=1487